 Notwithstanding the rapid growth achieved by the organised players in gold loans (particularly the gold loan focussed non-banks), the market penetration is still quite low.
 Most private gold remains locked up in safes and vaults.
 Only a fraction of the gold has been monetised.
-Total gold loans outstanding in the organised sector in 2019 is estimated at just 5.5 percent of the household gold holdings in India, hinting at potentially a large untapped market.
-With the increasing ease in monetising gold and growing economic activity in rural India, gold loan demand will inevitably increase.
+Total gold loans outstanding in the organised sector in 2019 is estimated at just 5.5 percent of the household gold holdings in India, hinting at the potential of a large and mostly untapped market.
+With the increasing ease in monetising gold and growing economic activity in rural India, demand for gold loan will inevitably increase.